visa

 The tourists that did visit during these times were looked after and provided Sri Lanka’s renowned hospitality.

-Enjoying the sunrise at Lipton's Seat
+Enjoying the sunrise at Lipton's Seat - One Day Trip

 Presidential Elections and then what?